en de

 Image credit: Naughty Nellie’s Not Just Fish & Chips Victoria

-Salmon, prawns, calamari rings, cod and oyster, all kinds of seafood find their way into the fryer.
-The homemade chips can be ordered regularly or to feed up to five hungry people.
-Adding housemade coleslaw and their homemade tartar is a must.
-Burgers are on the menu as well.
-Not just fish, but also chicken and beef.
+Salmon, prawns, calamari rings, cod, and oysters — all kinds of seafood find their way into the fryer.
+The homemade chips can be ordered regularly or in sizes to feed up to five hungry people.

 Our selection of restaurants is based, among other things, on the editorial team’s individual preferences and on reviews on the internet.
 Please contact the respective provider directly for information on reservations and prices.
 The pictures come from the restaurants listed.
 All Information is provided without guarantee!